The History of Asbestos Exposure and Mesothelioma in Ambler, PA

 This same year, Mattison began manufacturing insulation with asbestos and experimenting with other asbestos products in the factory.

-1896: First Asbestos Textile Plant Opens in Ambler
+1896: First Asbestos Textile Plant Opens in Ambler The History of Asbestos Exposure and Mesothelioma in Ambler, PA

 In 1896, Mattison opened the country’s first asbestos textile plant in Ambler, leading the city to become the leading asbestos manufacturer.